-From 1 March 2015 onwards, BTSC has increased its safety measures to the blinds when using the escalators which the security guards will take care of them from the moment they enter the BTS facilities and lead them up the escalator from the ticketing office to the platform and to the train every time when there are blind persons using the BTS service.
+BTSC has increased its safety measures to the blinds when using the escalators which the security guards will take care of them from the moment they enter the BTS facilities and lead them up the escalator from the ticketing office to the platform and to the train every time when there are blind persons using the BTS service.
 Such persons can inform the BTS officer when they arrive at the BTS station.
 BTSC has also provided training to the security guards and station officers on "Leading the Blinds to the BTS Train" before commencing the service with the cooperation from the Thailand Association of the Blind.
 At present, BTS has normal disabled customers and various disabled customers on an average of 55,000-60,000 persons per month which the number continues to rise since the start of BTS service in December 1999.
+In 2016, the accumulated disabled customers were 945,000 persons.